 DO visit my Pinterest Senior Inspiration board for outfit and color ideas.

-That’s it!
-All my do’s and don’ts for your high school senior portrait session.
-I hope this article helps prepare you for your senior photoshoot with me and that you LOVE your photos when you see them for the first time.
+Phew, that should cover it!
+I hope this article helps prepare you for your senior photoshoot with and that you LOVE your photos when you see them for the first time.
 Below are some examples the tips above in action!